russellgoldman/Personal-Website/README.md

 # Personal-Website
 https://russellgoldman.me/

 This is the GitHub repository for my Personal Website.
-It is built using ReactJS, Flexbox, and GitHub Pages for hosting.
+It was built using ReactJS and Flexbox, as well as hosted using GitHub pages.

 ## Contributions:
 **Russell Goldman:** Front-End Development